Rank-one geometry and mixed complexes in representations of Cartan type Lie algebras on a torus

-Over the last few decades, several authors have contributed towards the study of Shen--Larsson modules.
-For Lie algebras of type $\mathcal{W}_N, \ \mathcal{S}_N$ and $\mathcal{H}_N$ (see Section \ref{Notation}), there exists a natural functor, called the Shen--Larsson functor, from the category of representations of finite-dimensional simple (or reductive) Lie algebras to the category of representations of the corresponding Cartan type Lie algebras.
-An important problem in this regard is to determine the conditions under which this functor preserves irreducibility.
-This problem was first resolved by Eswara Rao \cite{R1}, where he considered Shen--Larsson modules over $\mathcal{W}_N$ that were induced from finite-dimensional $\mathfrak{gl}_N$-modules (see \S \ref{SL}).
-Henceforth, a streamlined proof of Rao's result was obtained in \cite{LZ}, by using Mathieu's classification of irreducible Harish-Chandra modules (see \S \ref{Harish-Chandra}) over the centerless Virasoro algebra $\mathcal{W}_1$ \cite{OM}.
-These results were subsequently generalized for any arbitrary $\mathfrak{gl}_N$-module \cite{GZ}.
-The irreducible Harish-Chandra modules over $\mathcal{W}_N$ have been classified by Billig--Futorny \cite{BF}, whereas these weight modules were initially studied by Nakano over algebraically closed fields of positive characteristic \cite{N}.
-The irreducibility of Shen--Larsson modules over $\mathcal{S}_N$ was settled in \cite{LGW,T1}.
+Over the last few decades, many authors have contributed to the study of Shen--Larsson modules.
+For Lie algebras of type $\mathcal{W}, \ \mathcal{S}$ and $\mathcal{H}$, there exists a natural functor, known as the Shen--Larsson functor, from the category of representations of finite-dimensional simple (or reductive) Lie algebras to the category of representations of the corresponding Cartan type Lie algebras.
+A fundamental result of Billig--Futorny \cite{BF} shows that all irreducible Harish-Chandra modules over $\mathcal{W}_N$ come from quotients of Shen--Larsson modules, which underlines the central role of these modules in the representation theory of Cartan type Lie algebras.